bancolombia/commons-jms/README.md

 There are some scenarios covered by the library:

 - Listen messages from a fixed queue.
-- Send messages to a fixed queue.
-- Listen messages from a temporary queue.
-- Send messages to a temporary queue.
+- Send messages to a fixed and temporary queues.
-- Get messages with specific correlationId from a fixed queue.
 - Request Reply pattern with automatic temporary queue.
+- Request Reply pattern with automatic get message by selector from fixed queue.

 ## Compatibility